bobbybudnick/SFS-Infrastructure/README.md

 15. Basic types of firewalls
 Endpoint firewalls - filter in and out - acts as gateway.
 Internal router firewalls - filter in and out - acts as gateway.
-Transparent firewall (like SFS) - filter in and out - does not act as gateway.
+Inline/Transparent firewall (like SFS) - filter in/out - does not act as gateway.
 Proxy/DNS firewalls - filter out - does not act as gateway.

-16. Inline firewall
+16. Inline/transparent firewall
 Part of a multi layered defense.
 Attacker could take over cellular gateway and be close to critical resources.
 Current - cellular gateway > main switch > core switch > admin switch > storage.